AntonScheitler/Notes/TUM/2. Semester/FPV/Verification in Ocaml.md

 ## Expression Evaluation
 - In order to evaluate any expression $e$, rules are defined for how $e$ can be evaluated in certain contexts
 #### Notation
-- A horizontal line separates the assumptions on a given expression, written above, and the conclusions drawn from those assumptions below
+- A horizontal line separates the prerequisites on a given expression, written above, and the conclusions drawn from those prerequisites below
 - Using this, rules can be defined for lists, tuples and functions
 - Those rules behave similar to how the ocaml runtime would
 #### Rules